di-marko/27-word-counter-in-book/README.md

 ## Please note!

-For now the program can only parse the text PDFs.
+For now the program can only parse the TEXT PDFs.
 The version that can parse PDFs that have text in the images is still under development.
-If while generating the list you get something like this:
+If while generating the list you get something like this:<br/>
 ![Empty generated PDF](readme_images/image-7.png)
-...then this means that the PDF is scanned, and the text is in the images.
+...then this means that the PDF is scanned, and the text is an actual images.

 ## Run the application

-1. Clone the project and run it from your IDE
+1. You can either clone the project and build it, or
-2. Download and run the .exe file in the **dist** folder
+2. Download and run the stand-alone **create-list.exe** application.

 ### 1. When you start the program

-You will be greeted with the screen such as shown below.
+You will be greeted with the screen such as shown below.<br/>
 ![Main window](readme_images/image-1.png)

 ### 2. Choose the file you want to parse by clicking on the **Browse PDF**